Zweli-JR/Mobile-App-Project/README.md

-This repository is missing a directory for the android app because the folder is too big to upload (± 4 000 files)
+Mobile banking app
+to view the code open the SisonkeBank folder